 The Mori Art Museum’s exhibition “Roppongi Hills and Mori Art Museum 15th Anniversary Exhibition

 In the first room, you will experience an old Japanese technology called “kigumi“.
-By attaching notches to wood and stacking it, the gravitational force and pulling force make it possible to create a building structure that can withstand strong earthquakes – without any nails!
+By attaching notches to wood and stacking it, the gravitational force and pulling force make it possible to create building structures that can even withstand strong earthquakes – without using nails!
 That’s what I’d call “Japanese wisdom”!

 In Japan, where wooden buildings are very common, this old technology is still in use today.
-After visiting this exhibition, you might start to notice the “Japaneseness” in the architecture surrounding you when you walk around the city.
+After visiting this exhibition, you might start noticing the “Japanese-ness” in the architecture surrounding you when walking around the city.

 Inside a Japanese teahouse

-One of the highlights in the “Japanese in Architecture” exhibition is a realistically reproduced teahouse.
-If you take off your shoes, you can even go inside!
-Upon entering this Japanese teahouse you will experience the “narrowness” of it.
+One of the highlights of the “Japanese in Architecture” exhibition is a realistically reproduced teahouse.
+After taking off your shoes, you can even go inside!
+Upon entering this Japanese teahouse you will be able to experience the “narrowness” of a proper Japanese teahouse.
 The Japanese tea ceremony is very sophisticated and calm.
-When preparing the tea, all of the movements are executed with extreme accuracy, and with no excess.
+When preparing the tea, all movements are executed with extreme accuracy, and with no excess.
 You won’t see any movements “without a purpose”.
 Maybe it’s because of the narrowness, which makes it impossible to move freely.

 On the contrary, because the Japanese tea ceremony is all about minimalism and perfection without dynamic movements, there is no need for a tea house to be large.
 Architecture isn’t just a purposeful “structure”.
-Architecture makes us think about the people who use and live inside the buildings and the cultural background of a country.
+Instead, architecture can make us think about the people who use and live inside the buildings and the cultural background of a country.

 The future of modern urban living

 This exhibition will be held until September 17th.
 However, don’t worry if you can’t make it!
-There are always great exhibitions at the museums of the “Roppongi Art Triangle”.
-If you keep that in mind, you will always find something inspiring and interesting when visiting Roppongi.
+Since there are always great exhibitions at the museums of the “Roppongi Art Triangle”, you can be sure to always find something inspiring and interesting when visiting Roppongi.